-Syros was not actually part of our program.
+Syros was actually not part of our program.
 We accidentally hopped to it because it was on the way of the ferry which took us back from our holiday on the islands of Milos and Kimolos.
-We had seen too many white and blue houses for 10 days and though we do like the special Cycladic atmosphere we were already blinded by the sparkling whitewashed houses, so Syros was a pleasant surprise with its neoclassic buildings in various colors.
-We stayed in Galissas which turned out to be good starting point to explore the island and just 10 minutes drive from the capital.
+Though we do like the special Cycladic architecture in white and blue, Syros was a pleasant surprise with its neoclassic buildings in various colors.
+We stayed in Galissas which is a very good starting point to explore the island and just 10 minutes drive from the capital.

 Galissas beach before sunset

-A narrow alley in the center of Ermoupoli
+A colorful alley in the center of Ermoupoli

 Seaside taverna at Ahladi near Vari